IrisLiu-00/dndnotes/_notes/Campaign/Old Session Notes/Wrath of the Butcher Balladeer.md

 	- may remember getting on the ferry to go to Arda, can't remember the reason
 	- aren't able to play instrument/sing normally
 ### The Butcher Balladeer
-- Brayden Blackwood: student who auditioned for second violin on the Sirenian players - but was rejected in favor of guitar player Coriolis
+- Brayden Blackwood: student who auditioned for second violin on the Sirenian players - but was rejected in favor of guitar player Cory
-	- Coriolis plagiarized Brayden's lyrics, rewrote song for the air guitar.
+	- Cory plagiarized Brayden's lyrics, rewrote song for the air guitar.
 Later became a very successful rockstar.
 Last he heard, eloped to Avizallo (with some tiefling?) to buy a villa
 	- dark eye circles - from eye makeup or being dead?
 - started murdering teachers + students, discovered the screams of the dead were a musical inspiration
 	- discovered entrance into catacombs, started using the area for his dark deeds